Select Department

 The list goes on

-Audacity comes packed with a bunch of handy effects, and we could go into a lot more options that are at your fingertips.
-But especially if you’re a beginner, we’d recommend starting off with the basics!
-If you are a bit more knowledgeable in audio editing, you might want to experiment with the onboard compressor and equalizer.
-As well as even play around with stylistic effects such as Delay to add emphasis on certain parts of your recording.
+If you are a bit more knowledgeable in audio editing, you might want to experiment with the Onboard Compressor and Equaliser, or even play around with stylistic effects such as Delay to add emphasis on certain parts of your recording.

-Exporting
+Exporting Audio Files

-You’re happy with your podcast, and now it’s time to export your finished episode!
+You’re happy with your podcast, and now it’s time to export your finished episode.
 But which audio format is best?

-Generally, your typical podcast is saved as an MP3 file, given it’s a universally used and compressed audio format that will work on nearly any device you throw at it.
 Using an MP3 file with a mid-range bitrate is usually more than adequate for most spoken voice podcasts.
-Using 320kbps MP3s or even WAVE files that can easily exceed 100mb might increase your quality.
-But they’ll also lead to higher bandwidth costs and longer download times.
+Using 320kbps MP3s or even WAVE files that can easily exceed 100mb might increase your audio quality but they’ll also lead to higher bandwidth costs and longer download times.
 A spoken-word podcast will typically sound good at 64kbps, while a podcast that focuses on music might sound best near 128kbps.

 This also depends on your intended method of hosting your podcast.
-If you’re utilizing an external host such as PodBean or BuzzSprout, they might have their own requirements in terms of audio filetypes and quality.
+If you’re utilising an external host such as PodBean or BuzzSprout, they might have their own requirements in terms of audio file types and audio quality.
 So be sure to check first.
-Below, we’ll run through how to export your audio to MP3, but the steps work exactly the same whether you’re looking to use .WAV or .OGG formats.

 1. Make sure you’re happy with your finished product.